glotzerlab/signac/README.md

 To upgrade, the package, simply append the `--upgrade` option to this command.

-Detailed information about installing and configuring this package can be found in the documentation.
+**Detailed information about alternative installation methods and configuration of this package can be found in the [documentation](https://glotzerlab.engin.umich.edu/signac).**

 ## Documentation